ASIC v Kobelt

 Australian Securities and Investments Commission v Kobelt is a decision of the High Court of Australia.
-It was an appeal brought by ASIC against a Mr Kobelt, seeking to overturn a unanimous decision of the Full Federal Court.
-It had been found that while Mr Kobelt had contravened s29(1) of the National Consumer Credit Protection Act 2009 (Cth) (for engaging in 'credit activity' unlicensed); he did not engage in 'unconscionable conduct in connection with financial services' in contravention with s12CB(1) of the ASIC Act.
+It was an appeal brought by Australian Securities & Investments Commission (|ASIC) against a Mr Kobelt, seeking to overturn a unanimous decision of the Federal Court.
+It had been found that while Kobelt had contravened s29(1) of the National Consumer Credit Protection Act 2009 (Cth) (for engaging in "credit activity" unlicensed), he did not engage in "unconscionable conduct in connection with financial services" in contravention with s12CB(1) of the ASIC Act.

 A majority of the High Court dismissed ASIC's appeal.

 Factual background

-The respondent to the appeal, Mr Kobelt, ran a general store in Mintabie, South Australia.
-He was found by the Federal Court to have supplied credit to customers at his store via a system referred to as a 'book-up' credit system.
+The respondent to the appeal, Kobelt, ran a general store in Mintabie, South Australia.
+He was found by the Federal Court to have supplied credit to customers at his store via a system referred to as a "book-up" credit system.
 Most credit was supplied for the purchase of used cars.
 Customers were not required to pay for goods up front, but had to provide their bank cards and pin numbers to Kobelt.
 Once their bank accounts received money, Kobalt would draw down the accounts over multiple transactions until the funds had all been withdrawn.
 As the accounts were immediately reduced to zero upon payment, customers were left unable to buy food and other essentials, so Kobelt would allow them to spend up to 50% of the money deducted on any given payday; to pay for groceries at his store.
 This tied them to his store and other stores in Mintabie.

 Kobelt kept poor records of the amount owed by each customer.
-His customers were, according to the court, 'characterized by their poverty and low levels of literacy and numeracy, which relevantly meant that they lacked financial literacy'.
+His customers were, according to the court, "characterized by their poverty and low levels of literacy and numeracy, which relevantly meant that they lacked financial literacy".
 Most were Indigenous Aṉangu people.
 He held onto their bank cards at all times, except when they departed from the Aṉangu Pitjantjatjara Yankunytjatjara Lands.
 He would then return the cards on condition that they give it back upon their return.
 Kobelt's record keeping practices preventing him from knowing the remaining balances within his customer's accounts.

 The trial judge had found that Kobelt had engaged in credit activity while unlicensed, and that his conduct was unconscionable, in violation of s12CB(1) of the ASIC Act.
 The Full Federal Court upheld the unlicensed credit finding, but unanimously held he had not engaged in the relevant form of unconscionable conduct.

 Decision

 Majority decision

 The majority of the High Court decided that Kobelt had not engaged in the relevant form of unconscionable conduct under the act.
-The majority consisted of three sets of reasons, one jointly written by Keifel CJ and Bell JJ; while the others were written by Keane J and Gageler J.
+The majority consisted of three sets of reasons, one jointly written by Kiefel CJ and Bell JJ; while the others were written by Keane J and Gageler J.